 Dr. Condoleezza Rice is the first woman to serve as National Security Advisor (2001-2005) and the first African-American woman to serve as Secretary of State (2005-2009).
 Born in 1954 in Birmingham, Alabama, she enrolled in the University of Denver at the age of 15, where she studied under Josef Korbel, father of Madeleine Albright.
-After receiving her MA from the University of Notre Dame and PhD from the University of Denver, Rice joined Stanford's faculty.
-In 1987, she served as an advisor to the Joint Chiefs of Staff, and in 1989 was appointed director of Soviet and East European Affairs on the NSC.
+After receiving her Master's degree from the University of Notre Dame and PhD from the University of Denver, Rice joined the faculty of Stanford University.
+In 1987, she served as an advisor to the Joint Chiefs of Staff, and in 1989 was appointed director of Soviet and East European Affairs on the National Security Council.
 In 1991 Rice returned to Stanford and in 1993 began a six-year tenure as provost.